How to Get Your House Clean in 15 Minutes a Day

 I do this as my nightly routine but, there are times on a Saturday afternoon or randomly during the week where we need to clean up and, instead of doing it all myself, my family can easily jump in and help.

-While you do your own pick up, think of the things that your kids can help with.
-While my 16 month old pretty much just makes a bigger mess or can get in the way, my 3 and 12 year olds can hold their own in terms of picking up.
+While you do your own pickup, think of the things that your kids can help with.
+While my 16 months old pretty much just makes a bigger mess or can get in the way, my 3 and 12-year-olds can hold their own in terms of picking up.

 Before you start the timer, assign each person a task or zone to do.
 If I know that I can pretty much do the dining room and kitchen alone in my 15 minutes, I’ll assign the kids the playroom or living room.
-The 12 year old is great at helping them get things done and even the 1.5 year old can put his blocks away (even if he just knocks them over right afterwards)
+The 12-year-old is great at helping them get things done and even the 1.5-year-old can put his blocks away (even if he just knocks them over right afterward)